JustASpeedrunner/screenctrl/README.md

 Note: it does still print brightnessctl outputs to the terminal if you launch it from one.
 If this is an issue, launch with ``nohup cargo run --release``

 Once built, you may move the resulting binary (located at ``target/release/screenctrl``) wherever you like.
 If you'd like it to be launchable from anywhere, you can place it in your ``/usr/bin/`` or similar.

+## Find the program useful?
+Want to help me be able to develop it faster?
+Donate to me via CashApp or Monero!

+Cashtag: $66lol99

+Monero: 46ExBswshFq2H4rWoAmY7m1suGNzbmLvk5WE6ZsLhmFy17L8KkDkSrmD673GS8CBZh962RDVVokfdAnJ98mVA4yB5h5DNXQ

+Donations are not required but are greatly appreciated!
+If you donate your name will be listed at the bottom of this file once your donation is confirmed.